ksnt/Bootstrap-and-Deltamethod/README.md

 # Sampling library - Bootstrap and Deltamethod

-Bootstrap method and Delta method implementation in Python (Some method would be added)
+This should be a library for Bootstrap method and Delta method implementation in Python.

+I would like to refactor and write how to use, but I do have enough power now...

 ## How to use